-Dear PIMCO Variable Insurance Trust Shareholder,
+Dear Shareholder,

-Following this letter is the PIMCO Variable Insurance Trust Semiannual Report, which covers the six-month reporting period ended June 30, 2019.
-On the subsequent pages you will find specific details regarding investment results and discussion of the factors that most affected performance during the reporting period.
+We hope that you and your family are remaining safe and healthy during these challenging times.
+We continue to work tirelessly to navigate markets and manage the assets that you have entrusted with us.
+Following this letter is the PIMCO Variable Insurance Trust Semiannual Report, which covers the six-month reporting period ended June 30, 2021.
+On the subsequent pages, you will find specific details regarding investment results and a discussion of the factors that most affected performance during the reporting period.

-For the six-month reporting period ended June 30, 2019
+For the six-month reporting period ended June 30, 2021

-The U.S. economy continued to expand during the reporting period.
-Looking back, U.S. gross domestic product ("GDP") grew at an annual pace of 2.2% during the fourth quarter of 2018.
-For the first quarter of 2019, GDP growth rose to an annual pace of 3.1%.
-Finally, the Commerce Department's initial reading for second quarter 2019 GDP, released after the reporting period ended, showed that the U.S. economy grew at a 2.1% annual pace.
+The global economy was severely impacted by the repercussions related to the COVID-19 pandemic ("COVID-19").
+Looking back, fourth quarter 2020 U.S. annualized gross domestic product ("GDP") growth was 4.3%.
+The economy gained momentum during the first quarter of 2021 as GDP growth in the U.S. was 6.3%.
+Finally, the Commerce Department's initial estimate for second quarter annualized GDP growth - released after the reporting period ended - was 6.5%.